 This page displays four buttons:

-Save: it gets the values in the insert food form and check them with the JavaScript function validateForm.
+Save: gets the values in the insert food form and checks them with the JavaScript function validateForm.
 If the function is true, it insert the values in the database.

-Register New ADM: it goes to registerADM.php.
+Register New ADM: goes to registerADM.php.

-Register New Food: it goes to indexADM.php.
+Register New Food: goes to indexADM.php.

-Logout: it redirects to logout.php.
+Logout: redirects to logout.php.

 registerADM.php

-This file the administrator to create a new administrator account in the web application.
+This file is for the administrator to create a new administrator account in the web application.
 The register adm form has the inputs First Name, Last Name, Username, Password, Password confirmation and E-mail.

 This page displays three buttons:

-Submit: it gets the values in the registration form (First Name, Last Name, Username, Password, Password confirmation and E-mail.) and check them with the JavaScript function validateForm.
-If the function is true, it checks the username with the database.
-If the username does not exist, it creates a register in the table adm with the values.
+Submit: gets the values in the registration form (First Name, Last Name, Username, Password, Password confirmation and E-mail.) and check them with the JavaScript function validateForm.
+If the function is true, it checks the username against the database.
+If the username does not exist, it creates a record in the table adm with the values.
 In case of false, it displays an error message

-Reset: it resets the form.
+Reset: resets the form.

-Register New Food: it goes to indexADM.php.
+Register New Food: goes to indexADM.php.

-Logout: it redirects to logout.php.
+Logout: redirects to logout.php.

 This page has two functions:

-validateForm: it verifies if the inputs in the registration form are different from NULL, if the Username and Password length is from 6 to 20 characters and if the Password and Password confirmation are the same.
+validateForm: verifies if the inputs in the registration form are non-NULL, if the Username and Password length is from 6 to 20 characters and if the Password and Password confirmation are the same.

 login.php